 Bill Westering, GIAED Interim President, said because the project is still a few years in the future there will be enough time to secure the funds.

 GIAED Board Chair Ann Martin added why the board felt this was an important project to help fund.
-She said, "Retaining jobs is every bit as important as attracting and
+She said, "Retaining jobs is every bit as important as attracting and creating new ones."

 "Grand Island has done